shadow-1310/obsedian_notes/98-validate binary search tree.md

 - think in terms of lower and upper bound of each node
 - no need to check if left or right child exists before calling
 	- as base condition will take care if they are also Null
+- dont forget to check if current node value is between limits

 #### code snippet
 ```python